-Back when text link ads were a big deal, I remember seeing every single “make money online” website with a 125 x 125 pixel advertisement for text link ads.
+Back when text link ads were a big deal, I remember seeing every single “make money online” website with a 125 x 125 pixel advertisement for Text Link Ads, which was an older advertising model where you could have advertisers pay for having specific terms on your website become links to their products.
+This was big in the blogosphere when I was just starting out.
 Most of these sites did not actually use the text link ad service on their own sites.
-On many personal finance blogs, you’ll see a lot of different affiliate advertisements for things like ING, Everbank, LendingClub, and numerous other financial institutions.
+On many personal finance blogs, you'll see a lot of different affiliate advertisements for things like ING, Everbank, LendingClub, and numerous other financial institutions.

 I doubt that every person who places one of those links on their blog actually uses each of those products and services.
-And that’s okay.
-Placing affiliate links on your site that are related to your niche is a great strategy to earn extra income.
-Whether it’s in the sidebar in banner form, or in a text link at the bottom of your blog post, because you have a website and some authority, people will trust you and your decision to place the ad on your site.
+And that's okay.
+Placing affiliate links on your site that are related to your niche is a decent strategy to earn extra income.
+Whether it's in the sidebar in banner form, or in a text link at the bottom of your blog post, because you have a website and some authority, people will trust you and your decision to place the ad on your site.

 In my early days, I used to have a few of these links scattered throughout SPI—for example, an ad for a “How to Make an iPhone App” product.
-Many of you know I do have a few iPhone apps that generate an income for me each month, but I did not use this product.
-I do, however, personally know the owner, which is why I trust him and decided to place that ad there at the time.
+I used to have a few iPhone apps that generated an income for me each month, but I didn’t actually use the product I was linking to.
+I did, however, personally know the owner, which is why I trusted him and decided to place that ad there at the time.

-Related affiliate marketing is great, but I can tell you that 95 percent of my affiliate marketing comes from the last type of affiliate marketing I’d like to talk about:
+This is why, now, all of my affiliate marketing comes from the last type of affiliate marketing I'd like to talk about:

 Involved Affiliate Marketing